 The Chicago Cubs and Quad City River Bandits each blow leads and lose on Sunday.

 The cubs will be back in action tonight, on the road in Los Angeles against the Dodgers.
 Kris Bryant will not be in the lineup for the second night in a row.
 Game time is 9:10 Pm with pre-game beginning at 8:40 Pm on WKEI 1450 Am and 100.1 FM.

-The Chicago Cubs and the Los Angeles Dodgers were postponed at Wrigley Field on Monday night.
+The Chicago Cubs defeated the Los Angeles Dodgers 4-0 on Wednesday afternoon at Wrigley Field.

 The St Louis Cardinals defeated the Chicago Cubs 5-0 on Sunday night.

 The Cubs open up a brief three game home stand tonight with the Los Angeles Dodgers.
 Game time is 7:05 with all the action live on Newstalk 1450 WKEI